 If your Mac gives you a “your startup disk is almost full” error message, you should fix it immediately.
 If you run out of space, you won’t be able to save files, and your Mac may run poorly.
 So, how can you clear up your startup disk and get storage space back?

-In today’s article, we’ll explain the startup disk and a few quick and easy ways to free up space.
+In today’s article, you’ll learn what the startup disk is and 6 quick ways to free up space.
 By the end of this article, you’ll have everything you need to repair the dreaded “your startup disk is almost full” error message.

 Let’s get started!